flutter/website/src/development/ui/advanced/shaders.md

 ## Authoring shaders

-Shaders are authored as GLSL source files.
+Fragment shaders are authored as GLSL source files.
+By convention, these files have the `.frag` extension.
+(Flutter does not support vertex shaders, which would have the `.vert` extension.)

 Any GLSL version from 460 down to 100 is supported, though some available features are restricted.
 The rest of the examples in this document use version `460 core`.

-Also note the following special cases:
+Shaders are subject to the following limitations when used with Flutter:

-* UBOs and SSBOs aren't supported
+* UBOs and SSBOs aren't supported.
-* `sampler2D` is the only supported sampler type
+* `sampler2D` is the only supported sampler type.
-* Only the two-argument version of `texture` (sampler and uv) is supported
+* Only the two-argument version of `texture` (sampler and uv) is supported.
-* No additional varying inputs may be declared
+* No additional varying inputs may be declared.
-* All precision hints are ignored when targeting Skia
+* All precision hints are ignored when targeting Skia.
-* Unsigned integers and booleans aren't supported
+* Unsigned integers and booleans aren't supported.

-#### Uniforms
+### Uniforms

-Configure a fragment program by defining `uniform` values in the GLSL shader source and then setting these values in Dart for each fragment shader instance.
+A fragment program can be configured by defining `uniform` values in the GLSL shader source and then setting these values in Dart for each fragment shader instance.

-Set the `uniform` value using the [`FragmentShader.setFloat`][] or [`FragmentShader.setImageSampler`][] methods, depending on the _type_˜ of uniform value.
-In GLSL, floating point values includes `float`, `vec2`, `vec3`, and `vec4` types.
+Floating point uniforms with the GLSL types `float`, `vec2`, `vec3`, and `vec4` are set using the [`FragmentShader.setFloat`][] method.
-A GLSL sampler value is a `sampler2D` type.
+GLSL sampler values, which use the `sampler2D` type, are set using the [`FragmentShader.setImageSampler`][] method,

 The correct index for each `uniform` value is determined by the order that the uniform values are defined in the fragment program.
 For data types composed of multiple floats, such as a `vec4`, you must call [`FragmentShader.setFloat`][] once for each value.

 [`FragmentShader.setFloat`]: https://master-api.flutter.dev/flutter/dart-ui/FragmentShader/setFloat.html
 [`FragmentShader.setImageSampler`]: https://master-api.flutter.dev/flutter/dart-ui/FragmentShader/setImageSampler.html